 By the late 1800s and early 1900s, Hispanic and Anglo settlers began grazing stock and developing copper mines in the watershed.
 Currently, limited ranching continues and the once thriving town of Aravaipa, established in the 1800s, is now an Arizona ghost town.

+A total of 69,600 acres surrounds this perennial stream, including the 19,700-acre Aravaipa Canyon Wilderness Area, administered by the U.S. Bureau of Land Management (BLM) and the 9,000-acre Aravaipa Canyon Preserve, managed by The Nature Conservancy (TNC).
 The 19,700-acre Aravaipa Canyon Wilderness was designated by the United States Congress in 1984.
 The Wilderness Act of 1964 described wilderness as “an area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.”
 Access to the Aravaipa Canyon Wilderness is limited to 50 people per day in an effort to preserve its wild character.
 Permits are available only through the BLM’s Safford District Office, (520) 428-4400.

 The Nature Conservancy’s 9,000-acre Aravaipa Canyon Preserve includes lands at both east and west ends of the canyon as well as preserve lands, intermixed with public land, on the canyon’s south rim.
 Access to the Aravaipa Canyon Preserve is allowed only with prior authorization from the staff by calling (928) 828-3443.